 For context, it’s Monday afternoon, and I’ve found a comfortable spot to write in the Tibetan sand mandala exhibit.
 As such, I am surrounded by chanting and the sound of sand mandala construction, a repetitive metal scratching from their implements as the monks construct the mandala.
 Oh, and, of course, the occasional cell phone going […]

+In a few days’ time, thousands of religion scholars will descend on the city of Atlanta.
+Consider yourself warned.
 As in years past, I have compiled a list of Buddhist-y things happening at AAR.
 I was hopeful to be able to do that this year; however, time has gotten away from me.
 Which is just […]

 In a previous incarnation of this blog — indeed what feels like a previous incarnation of my life — after receiving some well-deserved and pointed criticism, I wrote a post about the pitfalls of blogging while on the academic job market.
 I had begun blogging while still in grad school, when the only people who […]

 A couple of quick professional updates, filed in the “self-promotion” category.
 First, a big box of books landed on my desk today.
 After much hard work, Natalie Quli’s and my edited volume, Buddhism Beyond Borders, has been printed and is ready for purchase.
 Or for review copy request.
 Or for borrowing from your local library.
 It […]

 I am in need of images, and I would like your help.